IoT will change the world, but not everything is an IoT problem

 - You’re collecting data from a sufficient number of sources that can be examined and combined to identify areas for improvement (Data Science);

-- The IoT platforms that you’re putting in are able to crunch data, learn from what they’re doing, and can affect change (Machine Learning); and
+- The IoT platforms that you’re putting in are able to crunch data, learn from what they’re doing, and can affect change (Machine Learning & Control); and

 - When the people that are building your IoT solution understand you, your sector, and are able to create a solution that meets your precise needs (Industry & Business Knowledge).